- Division of Infrastructure and Commercial

 Social & Corporate Responsibility

 Social responsibility at individual and collective scales is critical to enable positive behavioural and cultural change.
 Corporate social responsibility reflects the recognition that supply chains of goods and services must reflect ethical and environmentally friendly practices.
+A consultative strategy is currently under development and aims to identify practical alternatives to single-use plastics and bottles used at campus food outlets and University events.

 Key Strategies Emerging